The Dirichlet problem for possibly singular elliptic equations with degenerate coercivity: Existence of entropy solutions

 For the right-hand side of \eqref{tklim} one has

 Hence, since by assumption $f\in L^1(\Omega)$, it follows from \eqref{tklim}, \eqref{tklim2} and \eqref{tklim3} that $T_k(u_n)$ is bounded in $W^{1,p}_0(\Omega)$ with respect to $n$.

 Let now assume \eqref{condent}.
-We prove that $u_n$ converges almost everywhere to a function $u$ as $n\to \infty$.
+We prove that, up to subsequences not relabeled, $u_n$ converges almost everywhere to a function $u$ as $n\to \infty$.
 In general, we can not show that $u_n$ (or some power of it) are bounded in $L^1(\Omega)$ but we can control the measure of superlevel sets.
 With this aim let us take $\log(1+T_k(u_n)) (1+u_n)^{\gamma_2}$ as a test function in \eqref{pbapprox}; then one has

 where we have got rid of the nonnegative term involving the gradient of $(1+u_n)^{\gamma_2}$. \\ For the left-hand side of \eqref{convqo1} we apply \eqref{cara1} and \eqref{b}, yielding to

 Furthermore, for the right-hand side of \eqref{convqo1} we apply \eqref{h1} and \eqref{h2} (recall that $\gamma_1\le 1$), deducing